tulip-control/dd/doc.md

-In some cases you might want to make some pairs of variables adjacent to each other, but don't care about the location of each pair in the variable order (e.g., this is enables efficient variable renaming).
+In some cases you might want to make some pairs of variables adjacent to each other, but don't care about the location of each pair in the variable order (e.g., this enables efficient variable renaming).
 Use `reorder_to_pairs`.

 All reordering algorithms rely on the elementary operation of swapping two